Black Cube: Hungarian election campaign

 Between December 2017 and February 2018 Black Cube set up a cover company called Smart Innotech, seated in London, UK, and contacted Hungarian Migration Aid Hungary by email, urging them to have a meeting in Vienna, Austria.
 Migration Aid contacted the Hungarian foreign intelligence (Alkotmányvédelmi Hivatal) and recorded and tightly controlled the meetings.
 Black Cube attempted to collect data on migrants, and on Hungarian opposition party members, to uncover alleged ties with George Soros; which were proven to be false.
 Black Cube failed to gather any information; the company—which was never registered—disappeared after February.
 Black Cube used the same methods with multiple NGOs, like Open Society Foundations Hungary and the Hungarian Helsinki Committee.

 Russia probe

 On 5 April 2019 the Senate Intelligence Committee sent a letter to Walter Soriano, the owner of USG Security Limited based in Britain and Israel, requesting his communications with Paul Manafort, Michael Flynn, Psy-Group, Wikistrat, Orbis Business Intelligence (a firm co-founded by Christopher Steele), and Black Cube.
 In response, the company denied any connection and stated that “neither they nor anyone acting on their behalf has ever had any communication or collaboration with Walter Soriano or anyone on his behalf."

+Pre-election leaks in Slovenia

+A few weeks before the Slovenian general election on 22 March 2026, audio recordings and secretly filmed videos surfaced in which several Slovenian politicians are accused of corruption.
+Investigative journalists claim that representatives of Black Cube met with Slovenian opposition leader Janez Janša and collaborated on pre-election revelations targeting public figures.
+Slovenian intelligence agency SOVA has established that in December 2025, the representatives of the agency, including Dan Zorella, visited the address Trstenjakova ulica 8, the location of the headquarters of the Slovenian Democratic Party.
+SOVA has found reasonable grounds to suspect that a criminal offense subject to ex officio prosecution has been committed, and has therefore notified of its findings the prosecutor’s office and police leadership.